 Until recently I had what I could possibly refer to as my fullest beard.
 It was thick and coarse and had no bald patches, which as all men know is a tear-worthy thing to have.
 I had been maintaining this longer beard due to having agreed with my friend that neither of us would shave until one of us had made some success in the literary world.

-As such, I was prepared to spend the rest of my days combing a beard, much in the vain of Alan Moore or Rasputin.
-But two things made me change my mind: the first, it was itching, and itching to such an extent that no oils or creams would soothe it and suicide was fast becoming the only conceivable way in which the itching could be quelled; and the second, it was about to become the first of the month, and I felt like having a shave to usher in the new month would be like some ritual to myself that this month would be a productive and profitable one.
+As such, I was prepared to spend the rest of my days combing a beard, much like Alan Moore or Rasputin.
+But two things made me change my mind: the first, it was itching, and itching to such an extent that no oils or creams would soothe it and suicide was fast becoming the only conceivable way in which the itching could be quelled.
+And the second, it was about to become the first of the month, and I felt like having a shave to usher in the new month would be like some ritual to myself that this month would be a productive and profitable one.

 I snipped away at the beard with some scissors to thin it out for the razor, lathered myself up with some shaving foam (I won’t say which one because when I do eventually become famous I will come back and edit this piece to make it a stealthy advertisement for some shaving brand) and went about carving the hair from my face.
 Incidentally I was never taught how to shave and I still think I do it wrong.
 What I tend to do is glide the blade up and down a portion of my face, almost as if I’m peeling the skin off a potato.
 It’s the only way that works for me, that one stroke down and repeat thing is an utter nonsense.